Fallingsheep1985/0.14_DamYouSteam_Multi/readme.md

 ////////////////////////////////////////////////////////////////
 //			ESS DONOR CLASS
 ////////////////////////////////////////////////////////////////
-You need to edit init\variables.sqf
+You need to UNPBO the server and edit dayz_server\init\server_functions.sqf

 donorClassLvl1 = ["0","0","0"];
 donorClassLvl2 = ["0","0","0"];